MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/ddmrp-buffer-profile-and-levels.md

 ### Review and recalculate decoupled lead times for all items

-Use the following procedure to review and recalculate all decoupled lead times available in your legal entity (company): <!--KFM: correct? -->
+Use the following procedure to review and recalculate all decoupled lead times available in your legal entity (company):

 1. Go to **Master planning \> Master planning \> DDMRP \> Decoupled lead time**.
 1. The **Decoupled lead time** page opens.
 Browse and filter the list as needed to find the information you're looking for.
 To see even more information for an item, select its link in the **Item number** column.
 1. If you want to recalculate the decoupled lead time for any item, select the item and then select **Calculate decoupled lead time** from the Action Pane.
 The **Calculate decoupled lead time** dialog opens, which works the same way as it does when [calculating decoupled lead times](#calc-lead-time) for the **Item coverage** page for the same item.